 Risk.
 Mortgage-related and other asset-backed securities represent interests in "pools" of mortgages or other assets such as consumer loans or receivables held in trust and often involve risks that are different from or possibly more acute than risks associated with other types of debt instruments.
 Generally, rising interest rates tend to extend the duration of fixed rate mortgage-related securities, making them more sensitive to changes in interest rates.
+Compared to other fixed income investments with similar maturity and credit, mortgage-related securities may increase in value to a lesser extent when interest rates decline and may decline in value to a similar or greater extent when interest rates rise.
+As a result, in a period of rising interest rates, if an

-As a result, in a period of rising interest rates, if an Account holds mortgage-related securities, it may exhibit additional volatility since individual mortgage holders are less likely to exercise prepayment options, thereby putting additional downward pressure on the value of these securities.
+Account holds mortgage-related securities, it may exhibit additional volatility since individual mortgage holders are less likely to exercise prepayment options, thereby putting additional downward pressure on the value of these securities.
 This is known as extension risk.
 In addition, adjustable and fixed rate mortgage-related securities are subject to prepayment risk.
 When interest rates decline, borrowers may pay off their mortgages sooner than expected.
 This can reduce the returns of an Account because the Account may have to reinvest that money at the lower prevailing interest rates.
 In addition, the creditworthiness, servicing practices, and financial viability of the servicers of the underlying mortgage pools present significant risks.
 For instance, a servicer may be required to make advances in respect of delinquent loans underlying the mortgage-related securities; however, servicers experiencing financial difficulties may not be able to perform these obligations.
 Additionally, both mortgage-related securities and asset-backed securities are subject to risks associated with fraud or negligence by, or defalcation of, their servicers.
 If PIMCO or its affiliates or Accounts originates mortgage-related securities or asset-backed securities, its Accounts may be subject to lender liability and other risks.

-These securities are also subject to the risks of the underlying loans.
+Mortgage-related securities are also subject to the risks of the underlying loans.
 In some circumstances, a servicer's or originator's mishandling of documentation related to the underlying collateral (e.g., failure to properly document a security interest in the underlying collateral) may affect the rights of security holders in and to the underlying collateral.
 In addition, the underlying loans may have been extended pursuant to inappropriate underwriting guidelines, to no underwriting guidelines at all, or to fraudulent origination practices.
 The owner of a mortgage-backed security's ability to recover against the sponsor, servicer or originator is uncertain and is often limited.

 An Account's investments in other asset-backed securities are subject to risks similar to those associated with mortgage-related securities, as well as additional risks associated with the nature of the assets and the servicing of those assets.
-The underlying assets of asset-backed securities may include receivables of any kind, including, without limitation, such items as motor vehicle installment sales or installment loan contracts, leases of various types of real and personal property, and receivables from credit card agreements.
+The underlying assets of asset-backed securities may include receivables of any kind, including, without limitation, such items as motor vehicle installment sales or installment loan contracts, leases of various types of real and personal property, and receivables from credit card agreements. (subject to its investment guidelines and applicable law) may invest in any tranche of mortgage-related or other asset-backed securities, including junior and/or equity tranches, which generally carry higher levels of the foregoing risks.
 Direct investments in mortgages and other types of collateral are subject to risks similar (and in some cases to a greater degree) to those described above.
+Please see also "Mortgage Loan Risk."